ARMmbed/BLE_Validation_Suite/README.md

 to add a test for connected devices add a test function to HRM_tests.p make sure the function name finishes with "TestA" or "TestB" depending on where the test is for device A or B. Add a function to A.cpp or B.cpp depending on if the test is in testDictA or testDictB and add the test name and the function name to the DispatchTableEntry in the getTest function in the respective AHRM or BHRM main.cpp in the source folder

-# Improvements for the future
+# Possible Improvements for the future

 Changing the system to use a json file for each individual test, so users can add tests without having to edit the python file.

+Setting the target within the system and specified with the yotta object in the config.json

 Support for a variable number of boards connect, currently only works with 2 boards.